 Cnut’s first experience of invading England ended in personal disaster

-In 1013, Cnut accompanied his father Sweyn Forkbeard on an invasion of England.
-As far as we know, this was the first time he had been to the country.
+Cnut grew up at a time when the crown of England was being ferociously fought over by the Anglo-Saxons and the Vikings.
+In 1013, he accompanied his father Sweyn Forkbeard on an invasion of England and deposed the king, Æthelred ‘The Unready’.
+As far as we know, this was the first time Cnut had been to the country.
 Sweyn was not just raiding England; by this time, he was trying to conquer it.
 It soon looked like Sweyn was about to become king of the country; he had been so successful in battle that the current king Æthelred had fled.
-But then, just as it appeared that Sweyn’s triumph was complete, he suddenly died.
+But then, just as it appeared that Sweyn’s triumph was complete, he suddenly died on 3 February 1014.

-However, when he left England by ship, Cnut left behind a number of hostages – minus their ears and noses.
+When Cnut left England by ship, he left behind a number of hostages – minus their ears and noses.
 It was a stark warning to those who did not support him that they could be in for a seriously difficult time in the future.

 Silver penny depicting Cnut.
 (CM Dixon/Print Collector/Getty Images)

 For a brief period in 1016, England had two kings at the same time